Keyboard shortcuts

 Overview

 The .NET target emits a C# class library that wraps the C ABI through P/Invoke.
-Structs are exposed as IDisposable classes with property getters, errors become managed exceptions, and the project targets net8.0.
+Structs and interfaces are exposed as IDisposable classes with PascalCase members, error domains become managed exception types, and the project targets net8.0.

 What gets generated